 - Recurrent prolapse

 - Vaginal scarring/shrinkage

 Transvaginal mesh side effects are not only painful but are serious and will require medical treatment.
-Surgery and hospitalization are likely, and this can lead to exorbitant medical bills and a significant loss of earnings.
+Surgery and hospitalization are likely.

 FDA Warning for Transvaginal Mesh